Best Greenstone Jewellery Designs Showcasing Maori Symbols And Meanings

 Shared Journey

-- Encourages companionship and cooperation
+- Fostering companionship and cooperation

-- Marks shared milestones
+- Marking shared milestones

 - Represents walking life's path together